chaos-mesh/website/blog/2021-08-20-chaos-mesh-apisix.md

 ![Error Reported from etcd Node Interaction](/img/blog/error-reported-from-etcd-node-interaction.jpg)

-<p className="caption-center"> An error is reported from one etcd node's interaction with the Apache APISIX admin API </p>
+<p className="caption"> An error is reported from one etcd node's interaction with the Apache APISIX admin API </p>

 ## Our future plans